An Extended Closure Relation by LightGBM for Neutrino Radiation Transport in Core-collapse Supernovae: Introduction

 \section{Introduction}

-Core-collapse supernovae (CCSNe) are explosive demise of massive stars.
+Core-collapse supernovae (CCSNe) are explosive demises of massive stars.
 Despite extensive investigations, the detailed mechanism driving this explosion remains to be established.
-The neutrino heating \citep{Janka_2012, yamada2024review} is the mechanism that most researchers in the society think is most likely at present.
-It goes as follows.
-The gravitational collapse of a massive star is halted when the core reaches nuclear density at the center.
-Then a shock wave is formed and sweeps the accreting outer core, photo-dissociating heavy nuclei therein.
-The shock energy depleted through this endothermic reaction, leading eventually to the shock stall.
+The neutrino heating \citep{Janka_2012, yamada2024review} is the mechanism that most researchers in society believe is most likely at present.
+The process proceeds as follows: the gravitational collapse of a massive star is halted when the core reaches nuclear density at the center.
+Then a shock wave is formed and sweeps the accreting outer core, photodissociating heavy nuclei therein.
+The shock energy is depleted through this endothermic reaction, which eventually leads to a shock stall.
 In the meantime, a proto-neutron star (PNS) is formed at the center and starts to emit neutrinos copiously.
-These neutrinos heat up matter behind the shock and re-energize the stagnant shock wave eventually.
-It should be obvious that the good understanding of neutrino transport is imperative for firmly establishing the theory of the CCSN mechanism.
+These neutrinos heat up matter behind the shock, re-energize the stagnant shock wave eventually, and revive it.
+It should be obvious that a good understanding of neutrino transport is imperative to establish the theory of the CCSN mechanism.

 Numerical simulations have been extensively employed for this purpose \citep{Nagakura2019BoltzmannHydro, mezzacappa2020physical, Bollig_2021, Bruenn_2023, shibagaki2023threedimensional, wang2024supernova}.
 They comprise the computations of hydrodynamics, gravity, and neutrino transport and reactions.
-The neutrino transport, the target of the this study, is described by the Boltzmann equation.
-Its faithful solution, although preferable, is numerically demanding because of the high dimension.
-The majority of CCSN simulations these days resorts to be established to some approximations.
-Among them, the truncated moment method is most widely used \citep{Thorne1981RelativisticRT, shibata2011truncated, Cardall_2013, O_Connor_2015}.
-Instead of the distribution function in momentum space at each spatial point, it considers the angular moments thereof and integrates the Boltzmann equation with respect to the two angles that specify the neutrino momentum, angular moments of the Boltzmann equation, thereby reducing the dimension.
+The neutrino transport, the target of this study, is described by the Boltzmann equation.
+Its faithful solution, although preferable, is numerically demanding because of its high dimensionality.
+The majority of CCSN simulations these days resort to some approximations.
+Among them, the truncated moment method is the most widely used \citep{Thorne1981RelativisticRT, shibata2011truncated, Cardall_2013, O_Connor_2015}.
+Instead of treating the distribution function in momentum space at each spatial point, it considers the angular moments thereof by integrating the Boltzmann equation with respect to the two angles that specify the neutrino momentum, thereby reducing the dimension.